 When most people think about investing, they think about trading stocks, but that’s not necessarily the only (or best) choice for those looking to generate income from an investment portfolio.

 The trouble with regular stock trading is that you need a significant amount of money upfront to get started, and, in addition to choosing the right stocks (which can be hard to do) you have to pay close attention to the fluctuating market to ensure you’re buying and selling them at the right time.
-You will only make money if your stock goes up in price.
+You will only make money when – and perhaps more importantly, if – your stock goes up in price.

-Another option that investors have for generating income is option trading.
-Options allow you to make money in various market conditions, and, as the name suggests, options give you the choice to buy or sell securities (stocks, exchange-traded funds, indices, commodities, etc.), too.
+Option trading is another method of generating portfolio income.
+Options allow you to make money in various market conditions, and, as the name suggests, options give you the choice to buy or sell various securities, such as stocks, ETFs, indices, or commodities.

 What Is Option Trading?

-Options are essentially contracts that grant the right, but not the obligation, to buy or sell an underlying stock (or asset) at a set price (strike price), on or before a certain date (expiration).
+Options are a derivative, which means their value is intrinsically linked to the price of another security.
+Options are traded as contracts that grant the right, but not the obligation, to buy or sell an underlying asset at a set price (strike price), on or before a certain date (expiration).

-There are two sides to every option transaction: the party buying and the party selling (also called writing).
+There are only two types of options: calls and puts.
+And – there are two sides to every option transaction: the party buying and the party selling (also called writing).

 How Do You Make Money With Options?

-A call buyer, on the other hand, wants the price of the underlying shares to rise.
+A call buyer wants the price of the underlying shares to rise.
 The call price will rise as the shares do, and the option becomes profitable for the buyer because they purchased the option with less capital than outright stock ownership.
 They can choose to exercise their right to buy the stock when its shares are high or sell the option to profit on the transaction.

 As an example, if you had $1,000 to invest in Company X’s stock, currently trading at $20, which you expected to rise in value, you could buy call options instead of purchasing the stock outright (this gives you the right to purchase the stock later if you desire, but not the obligation).

-If call options on the stock were trading at $2.00 each (at a strike price of $20), you could buy 500 options, which would give you the right to buy 500 shares if the stock did go up.
+If call options on the stock were trading at $2.00 each (at a strike price of $20), you could buy 500 options (5 option contracts), which would give you the right to buy 500 shares if the stock did go up.
 If the stock rose to $25, for instance, you could exercise your option to buy 500 shares, and then sell them immediately for a profit of $2,500.

 After taking away your original investment of $1,000 to buy the options, you would be left with $1,500 profit and a return on your money of 150%.

-On the other side, if the share price fell to $15, the option seller has profited because they collected the $1,000 in option premium and retained stock ownership.
-The call buyer has lost his entire investment.
+On the other side, if the share price fell to $15, the call buyer has lost his entire investment.
+But the option seller still keeps the $1,000 option premium and retains stock ownership.

 The put buyer profits when the underlying stock price falls.
 A put increases in value as the underlying stock decreases in value.
-Conversely, put writers are waiting for the option to expire with the stock price above the strike price, or at least for the stock to decline an amount less than what they have been paid to sell the put.
+Conversely, put writers typically prefer for the option to expire with the stock price above the strike price, or at least for the stock to decline an amount less than what they have been paid to sell the put.

 Why Trade Options?

-One of the reasons that option trading is a popular choice for speculative investors is the fact that it’s possible to make significant profits without having a lot of money to invest in the first place.
+One of the reasons that option trading is a popular choice for speculative investors is that it’s possible to make significant profits without a lot of money upfront.
 Investors with little starting capital can make proportionately larger returns from their investments.
 However, we never recommend this type of leverage, speculative option trading.

 When done correctly, option trading can reduce your risks and offer a much better risk versus reward ratio.
 Covered Calls are one options strategy you can use to reduce the risks of individual stock ownership.